auth0/docs/articles/quickstart/native/net-android-ios/01-login.md

 ```

 ::: note
 The exact claims returned will depend on the scopes that were requested.
-For more information see the <a href="https://auth0.github.io/auth0-oidc-client-net/documentation/advanced-scenarios/scopes.html" target="_blank">Using Scopes</a> in the Auth0 OIDC Application documentation.
+For more information see the <a href="https://auth0.github.io/auth0-oidc-client-net/documentation/advanced-scenarios/scopes.html" target="_blank" rel="noreferrer">Using Scopes</a> in the Auth0 OIDC Application documentation.
 :::

 You can obtain a list of all the claims contained in the ID Token by iterating through the `Claims` collection: